What Is a Progressive Dialer?

 Predictive dialing is one of a number of dialing modes and techniques available to today’s outbound contact centers.
 Leading cloud-based contact center software typically offers a range of flexible options to suit a business’s needs as they evolve.
 Three of the most common options are predictive, preview, and progressive dialing.

-What is a Preview Dialer?
+What is a preview dialer?

 Preview dialing is the simplest of these three dialing methods.
 In the preview dialing mode, the automatic dialing system will select a customer from a lead list and show their CRM data to an available agent.
 The agent is then able to review the customer’s information and determine whether to proceed with the call.
 If they choose to do so, they will then manually click to call the lead.
 Once that call is finished, the agent will be served with another potential customer to call.